 Once triggered, the interface command is scheduled for take over into the transmission FIFO for sending.
-Only when the interface command has been taken over into the FIFO, sending of the next interface command must be the user might falsely assume that also the actual sending on the LVDS TX port has already occurred once the IRQ.IFCFS flag is set, which is not true.
+Only when the interface command has been taken over into the FIFO, sending of the next interface command must be triggered by software.
+Therefore, software must monitor the takeover by a transition of IRQ.IFCFS from 0 to 1.